 These gluten-free strawberry cupcakes are made with real strawberries, not freeze-dried or artificial flavorings.
 Fresh berries are baked into the soft vanilla cake and blended into the creamy strawberry buttercream for a true fruity flavor in every bite.

-They’re light, fluffy, and easy to adapt for dairy-free diets.
-Whether you’re baking for a birthday, a potluck, a holiday, or just craving something fruity and fun, this recipe lets you make beautiful cupcakes with bakery-style results that no one will guess are gluten-free.
+They’re light, fluffy, and easy to make for a birthday, a potluck, a holiday, or just craving something fruity and fun, this recipe lets you make beautiful cupcakes with bakery-style results.
+No one will guess are gluten-free.

 While visiting, check out all of my delicious gluten-free cupcake recipes!
 You are sure to find a new favorite!
 If you want another pink dessert, you may also love these Gluten-Free Pink Lemonade Cupcakes.